 Like all tools, it will be used for good and ill.
 The distinction emerges in hindsight — seeing the consequences of the ethics which guided purposes, development, and guardrails.
 Human-focused AI designed to provide access and unbiased guidance for everyone, developed in the context of usability, with careful mitigation of potential harms is likely to have a positive impact.

-Google and Amazon’s recommendations are profit-oriented — algorithms present advertised and high-margin items first, which drives revenue from both direct profit and advertising.
+Google and Amazon tread a fine line: their recommendations are profit-oriented, and they manipulate customers towards high-margin items.
+Algorithms present advertised and high-margin items first, which drives revenue from both sales and advertising.
 Sellers who meet the algorithm’s criteria see huge volume, while those on page 2 see almost none.

-Algorithms are increasingly used to deny insurance claims.
-AI will discuss the matter with you, anticipate your objections, and offer you alternatives.
+For example, algorithms are increasingly used to deny insurance claims, collect payments, and influence elections.
+AI is happy to discuss your claim with you, anticipate your objections, and offer various payment plans.
 It will automatically escalate pressure if you are not responsive enough.
+If you’d like to speak with a representative, your wait time will be… 96 minuts.

 AI intensifies established methods, like supercharging upselling, personalized product placement, and dubious, profit-motivated chatbots.